MerrilyToWin/Face-detection/README.md

-Here's a simple `README.md` file for your GitHub repository based on the provided code:

----

 # Face Detection with OpenCV

 This repository contains a simple Python script for detecting faces in real-time using OpenCV.
 The script utilizes Haar Cascade Classifier to identify faces from live video feed captured through the webcam.